mecid/mecid.github.io/_posts/2020-05-27-mastering-images-in-swiftui.md

 }
 ```

-*SwiftUI* automatically sets the rendering mode to template whenever you use it inside a *NavigationLink* or *NavigatioBarItem*.
+SwiftUI automatically sets the rendering mode to template whenever you use it inside a *NavigationLink* or *NavigatioBarItem*.
 Sometimes it is something that we don't except, and we can use *renderingMode* modifier to change the default mode.

 #### Conclusion
-*SwiftUI*'s image component provides us a really cool set of features out of the box.
+SwiftUI's image component provides us a really cool set of features out of the box.
 I believe we cover today all the hidden gems of the image view.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!